Dharun235/RA_2025/Code/InvestmentGameExperiment/README.md

 The project directory is organized as follows:

 - **`InvestmentGameExperiment/`**
-  - **`data/`**: Contains the CSV file `results.csv` which stores the values of various variables like participant ID, money, GPT-powered, etc and `conversation.txt` which contains the conversations between the user and gemini transcribed.
+  - **`data/`**: Contains the CSV file `game.csv` which stores the values of various variables like participant ID, money, GPT-powered, etc and `conversation_log_intro.txt`, `conversation_log_game.txt` which contains the conversations between the user and gemini transcribed during the introduction and the game, respectively.
   - **`gpt/gpt_interface.py`**: Contains the scripts relevant to the conversation with Gemini AI model.
   - **`pepper/`**: Contains NAOQI-powered Python 2 scripts handling TTS and movement of the Pepper robot based on the current state.
   - **`static/`**: Contains JS and CSS files that manage the backend and styling of the web application.